gimarso/CL_eCALIFA/README.md

 ---

 ## **Training Visualization**
-The following video shows the training process of the SimSiam model.
+The following video illustrates how the embedding space produced by the model evolves as the neural network learns to separate galaxies based on their similarities.

 <p align="center">
   <a href="https://youtu.be/D6EdMDz58Qw">